 Location Plan

-n.b. this should clearly indicate the site's boundary on a scaled map and can be attached
+n.b. this should clearly indicate the site's b oundary on a scaled map and can be attached

 separately if needed

 General Information

 Name/address of site

-Name/address of site

 Site area (in hectares)

 Who owns the site?

 Information on land ownership can be

 obtained from the Land Registry

 Organisation or individual proposing the

 site for designation

 Is the owner of the site aware of the

 potential designation and have their

 views been sought?

 Please note sites do not necessarily need

 the agreement of landowners to be

 designated as Local Green Spaces.

 Do you know if:

 - there is currently a planning application

 or permission on site?

-- it is allocated for development in the
+it is allocated for development in the

 Local/Neighbourhood Plan?

-- it is proposed for development in the
+it is proposed for development in the

 emerging Local Plan?

 Is the site subject to any national or local

 designations or legal protections?

 These include Village Green status,

 Assets of Community Value, Common

 Land, Green Belt, SSSI, AONB, Local

 Wildlife Sites, Conservation Areas,

 Registered Parks and Gardens, Historic

 Landscape Areas, Open Countryside etc.

 Size, scale and local character

 Is the site an "extensive tract of land"

 and is it "local in character"

 E.g. site size, scale relative to settlement

 and physical relationship to settlement

 How far is the site from the community it

 serves?

-Is the site publicly accessible? al accompanies and hald a manticular land
+Is the site publicly accessible?

-Is the site demonstrably special to the loc ai community and noid a particular local
+Is the site demonstrably special to the loc al community and hold a particular local

 significance?

 Evidence submitted to show that the site

 is "demonstrably special to a local

 community?"

 This can include statements from the

 Parish or other community organisations,

 resident surveys/petitions, national

 stakeholders (e.g. Sport England, Natural

 England, CPRE)

 Is the site of particular importance due

 to offering opportunities for community

 uses, including recreation?

 Is the site of particular importance due

 to its beauty or tranquility?

-to its beauty or tranquility:

-E a Doos the site provides important

 E.g. Does the site provides important

 views or features, form an important

 part of the village's setting or contain

 landscape designations?

 Is the site of particular historic

 significance?

 E.g. Is there evidence the site contributes

 to the setting of any heritage assets, is it

 featured in art or literature, is it

 associated with any important historic

 events?

 Is the site of particular value for wildlife

 and biodiversity?

 E.g. Are there any wildlife designations

 on the site?
 Are there local wildlife

 enhancement or monitoring projects

 undertaken by the community?

+and church by the community: